 How to use Proxies in Premiere Pro: An Illustrated Guide

-There are two ways you can create proxies in Premiere Pro: one is when you import your files, and the other is when you’ve already imported your footage.
+There are two ways to create proxies in Premiere Pro: when you import your files and when you’ve already imported your footage.

 Creating proxies during file import (ingest)